Smart Growth

 The Smart Growth antidote

-We firmly believe that these patterns and practices are not smart.
-In fact, they are ironic.
-Many of the decisions made to improve economies and quality of life have the opposite effects.
-The prevailing development pattern in New York State results in a piling on of debt, increased cost to provide services, and increases in property taxes often coupled with dramatic cuts in services.
+These patterns and practices are ironic, in that many of the decisions made to improve economies and quality of life are having the opposite effects.
+The prevailing development pattern in New York State results in a piling on of debt, increased cost to provide infrastructure and services, and increases in property taxes often coupled with dramatic cuts in services.
 This is the vicious fiscal cycle that now distresses much of New York.

 Smart Growth: